 If a worker’s wages only increase by working overtime, the worker might be an employee.
 If the worker uses his management skills to generate work opportunities and profit, the worker might be a contractor.

 Frank does not have the opportunity to accept other jobs or increase his profit by purchasing supplies.
 Joe provides Frank with everything he needs.
 Frank is likely an employee.

 3. How does the worker’s relative investment compare to your investment?

 If the worker does not make capital or entrepreneurial investments (aka investments that serve a business-like function), they may be an employee.
 If the worker makes significant financial investments to support business outside of a single job, he or she is probably a contractor.

 Joe provides Frank with all the tools and supplies, and Frank does not make similar types of business-like investments.
 This means Frank is probably an employee.

 4. Does the work performed require special skill and initiative?

 Special skills and initiatives typically refer to business skills.
 If the worker uses his or her own business skills to create job opportunities, the worker might be a contractor.
 If the worker relies on your business skills and initiative to create work, the worker might be an employee.

 Frank relied on Joe to find and set up the construction job.
-Frank did not use any of his own business skills or initiative to create work for himself.
+Joe also trains Frank on how to do the work.
+Frank did not use any of his business skills or initiative to create work for himself.
 This means Frank might be an employee.

 5. Is the relationship between you and the worker permanent or indefinite?

 If the worker works indefinitely, continuously, or exclusively for you, the worker is likely an employee.
 But if the worker only does short-term work for you, the worker might be a contractor.

 Frank only worked on one construction job for Frank.
 This could mean Frank is a contractor.